Dentures in Turkey

 Yes.
 Dentists carefully match the color, size, and shape of the denture teeth to blend seamlessly with your existing teeth for a natural appearance.

-How to Care for Partial Dentures?
+How to Care for These Appliances?

 Proper care extends the life of your dentures and keeps your mouth healthy.
 Daily cleaning and regular dental visits are essential.

-How should I clean my partial dentures daily?
+How should I clean them daily?

 Remove and rinse after meals, brush gently with a soft brush using denture cleanser or mild soap (not toothpaste), and soak overnight in a denture solution.

-Are there foods I should avoid with partial dentures?
+Are there foods I should avoid?

 Avoid sticky, hard, or chewy foods like gum, caramel, nuts, and tough meats.
 These can dislodge or damage your dentures.

-Can partial dentures be adjusted at home?
+Can they be adjusted at home?

 No. Do not attempt home adjustments.
 This can damage the denture or harm your gums.
 Visit your dentist for professional fitting and modifications.